 Yet the point of Brahms is not to wallow in sadness; in music, Brahms’ music, the melancholy is the kind that enables one to bear up, if only because of the beauty and skill of expression.

 Besides, Brahms is not all sad.
 The Second Symphony‘s First Movement is for me the essential evocation of the Romantic, by which I mean the upbeat part of a successful romance.

 And one of the peaks of his art has to be the final movement of his Fourth Symphony.
 It’s thrilling simply to listen to, fully living up to the composer’s notation: “Allegro energico e passionate.”
 But then the piece becomes even more impressive after reading the notes and discovering that it is also a meticulously disciplined passacaglia built around a simple eight-note theme by Bach.

-So anyway, today would be a good day to Turn On, Tune In, and Drop a load of Brahms into your ears.
+So anyway, today (and this season) would be a good time to Turn On, Tune In, and Drop a load of Brahms into your ears.
 Today, and just about any other day.
+Maybe especially these days.